aheui/rpaheui/README.en.md

-RpAheui - Aheui rpython implementation
+RpAheui - Industrial-strength implementaiton of Aheui written in RPython
 ====

 * What is rpython?: [http://rpython.readthedocs.org][rpython]